 - Both the Base Plan and the Enhanced Plan pay for services based on a covered percentage of allowable charges.

 - The deductible under the Base Plan is $25 per plan year per member.
-The deductible last year was $25 on both the Base and Enhanced plans.
+There is no deductible on the

-- On the Enhanced Plan, problem focused exams, periapical x-rays, full mouth x-rays, dental sealants and space maintainers will be covered at 100% rather than 80%.
+- On the Enhanced Plan, problem focused exams, periapical x-rays, full mouth x-rays, dental sealants and space maintainers will be covered at 100% rather than 75% on the Base Plan.

 The deductible is the dollar amount members pay for covered services in a plan year before benefits are available.
 Only the Base has a $25 per plan year per member deductible.